boto/boto3/docs/source/guide/dynamodb.rst

 Batch Writing
 -------------
-If you are loading a lot of data at a time, you can make use of :py:meth:`DyanmoDB.Table.batch_writer` so you can both speed up the process and reduce the number of write requests made to the service.
+If you are loading a lot of data at a time, you can make use of :py:meth:`DynamoDB.Table.batch_writer` so you can both speed up the process and reduce the number of write requests made to the service.

 This method returns a handle to a batch writer object that will automatically